-The U.S. Department of Homeland Security (DHS) requires all F-1 students to be full-time enrolled each long semester (fall and spring) and, in some cases, summer sessions, in order to maintain F-1 status.
-See the full-time enrollment requirements webpage for more information about required semesters.
+The U.S. Department of Homeland Security (DHS) requires all F-1 students to be full-time enrolled each long semester (fall and spring) and, in some cases, summer sessions, in order to maintain status.
+See the international student enrollment webpage for more information about required semesters.
 Occasionally an F-1 student can be authorized by the UT Dallas ISSO to take a reduced course load and still maintain F-1 status.

 In order to maintain F-1 status, a student must obtain written authorization from an international student advisor prior to reducing his or her course load.